Which Turkish resort is right for you?

 The Blue Flag beach backs onto several world-class golf courses, where the likes of Tiger Woods and Justin Rose tee off each year.

 Belek*'s latest addition is the Land of Legends, Turkey's largest water park.
 From a watery rollercoaster to a family 'scuba mask' safari, it has it all.
 Prefer a more authentic flavour?
 The charming market town allows you to eat, shop and take a hammam with the locals.

 Has one of these resorts got you packing your bags for Turkey?
-Check out the latest deals on all inclusive holidays to Turkey with First Choice, which departs from airports across the UK.
+Check out the latest deals on holidays to Turkey with First Choice, which departs from airports across the UK.